 What is SD-WAN?

-A wide are network (WAN) might be used to connect branch offices to a central corporate network, or to connect data centers separated by distance.
-In the past these WAN connections often used tech that required special proprietary hardware.
+A wide area network (WAN) might be used to connect branch offices to a central corporate network or to connect data centers separated by distance.
+In the past, these WAN connections often used tech that required special proprietary hardware.
 The SD-WAN movement seeks to move more of the network control into the cloud using a software approach.

 - Cost reduction

 - Network flexibility